 First step: Avoiding the Not Invented Here syndrome in the chatbot world

 Instead, many other companies follow the opposite route and try to compete against each other by duplicating the same features again and again.
-How many intent recognition providers the world really needs?.
+How many intent recognition providers the world really requires?
 According to many chatbot vendors, several dozens!, many of them using a very similar approach.
 Xatkit is designed to use the one you like the most.
-This way you can use your favorite provider while we focus our efforts on making your life easier.
+This way, you can use your favorite provider while we focus our efforts on making your life easier.
 For instance, by using Xatkit as platform, you can in the future switch providers (e.g. going from DialogFlow to IBM Watson) without changing a single line of your chatbot definition.
 Xatkit comes with a few predefined connectors (regular expressions, DialogFlow or nlp.js) but thanks to our architectural design and extension capabilities we can easily add new ones.
+And yes, we may even develop our own one but to cover cases/demands for which others are not a good fit, not just because we feel the urge to sell you our “exclusive technology”

 Second step: Good chatbots need much more than just intent matching